Lump of Ressin

 first application of resin

-Never use too mutch at a time, this pine resin is very messy stuff. – Work slowly.
+Never use too much at a time, this pine resin is very messy stuff. – Work slowly.

 First shaping –

-The first time you put it on the resin will look shiny like a bonbon or caramel glazing, but by setting the hot knife flat on the leather, and pressing it on, while working slowly around the roundness of the thumb, the ressin will absorb into the leather, and become matt.
+The first time you put it on the resin will look shiny like a bonbon or caramel glazing, but by setting the hot knife flat on the leather, and pressing it on, while working slowly around the roundness of the thumb, the resin will absorb into the leather, and become mat.

 absorbedResin absorbed into the leather.

-Once it starts looking matt, and absorbed into the leather, instead of just looking like a glazing, your done.
+Once it starts looking mat, and absorbed into the leather, instead of just looking like a glazing, your done.

 Notes: